 Ultimately change is inevitable.
 The objective is to be proactive in the change and to guide and inform decisions to be the best they can be under the circumstances.
 There may not be an ideal solution, but there are always solutions that are better than others.
 Do the best you can, acknowledge that you are doing the best you can, and let go of the guilt.

 Financially you can pre-prepare.
 You would generally do this with the assistance of one or more professionals, depending on the specific situation.
-In an ideal world, the pre-preparation would occur long before necessary, include the parents, and would give consideration to the possibility of a stay in a nursing home or other facility and the wisdom of insuring against the cost of such an event.
+In an ideal world, the pre-preparation would occur long before necessary, include the parents, and would consider the possibility of a stay in a nursing home or other facility and the wisdom of insuring against the cost of such an event.

 There will likely be additional documents that should be taken into consideration in advance: health-care proxies, trust options when appropriate.

 More options are available when pre-planning is done while everyone is still healthy and can be involved in the decisions.
-But there are nearly always some pre-planning options or steps that can be taken.
+But there are often some pre-planning options or steps that can be taken.
 They may be small, but still worthwhile.

 In many cases, professional guidance is appropriate.